Sinthya01/VSTS-vscode-extension/README.md

 Once you have installed the extension, open either the root folder or a sub-folder of the cloned Git repository.
 Once a Team Services or Team Foundation Server 2015 Update 2 (or later) repository is detected by the extension, you will need to provide your credentials (if credentials weren't already found).
-If you are required to provide your credentials, there will be an indicator in the status bar whose message will indicate that you need to login in.
+If you are required to provide your credentials, there will be an indicator in the status bar whose message will indicate that you need to sign in.

 The indicator looks like this:

 ![Team Error indicator](assets/team-error.png)

-To log in to your account, run the `team login` command.
+To sign in to your account, run the `team signin` command.
 If your repository is a Team Services repository, you will be prompted to enter your personal access token.
 When you do, it will be stored securely on your computer and used to connect to Team Services.
 If your repository is on Team Foundation Server 2015 Update 2 or later, you will be prompted to enter your username and password.
 After both are provided, they will